couchand/spec/README.md

 Implementation Specifics
 ------------------------

-The subsumption methods isGeneralization of and isSpecialCaseOf are implemented using the Visitor pattern, as suggested by	Fowler and Evans.
+The subsumption methods `isGeneralizationOf` and `isSpecialCaseOf` are implemented using the Visitor pattern, as suggested by	Fowler and Evans.
 Because the polymorphic capabilities of Apex are quite limited, the double dispatch is necessarily performed by an external dispatch